-Head of the Department: John Monaghan

-Director of Graduate Studies: Laura Lee Junker
+Head of the Department: John Monaghan Director of Graduate Studies: Laura Lee Junker

 The Department of Anthropology offers a program leading to degrees in Anthropology at both the master's and doctoral levels.
+Admissions preference is given to MA-seeking students who intend to pursue an MA-PhD sequence, rather than a terminal MA.
 The Interdepartmental Concentration in Gender and Women's Studies is available to students in this program, as well as the Interdepartmental Concentration in Latin American and Latino Studies.
 The department has research laboratories supporting studies in archaeology, sociocultural anthropology, linguistic anthropology, and physical anthropology.
 The department and the Field Museum of Natural History have a joint program whereby students can, under the direction of a curator, use the collections and facilities of the museum for research projects.
-Students interested in pursuing a course of study in the conservation of anthropological materials should contact faculty at the Field Museum.
+Students interested in pursuing a course of study in the conservation of anthropological materials should contact faculty at the Field